Database schema

 • imux_bits (object) : a tile describing per-FB bits corresponding to IMUX

-• uim_ibuf_bits (object or null): for XC95288 device, a tile describing the UIM IBUF bits; for every other device, null
+• uim_ibuf_bits (object or null): for XC95288 chip, a tile describing the UIM IBUF bits; for every other chip, null

 • program_time (number): maximum time required by a program operation, in µs